 You may place items from the library collection or your own personal copies on reserve.
-Please bring the item to the One-Stop Library Services Desk with the request form.
+Please bring the item to the Library Services Desk with the request form.

 Whenever possible, posting articles on D2L is the best option for convenience and copyright compliance.
 If this is not possible or practical, the library will endeavor to make necessary accommodations.
 For assistance, please contact Jane Malcolm at 918-495-7495.

 Placing Items on Reserve

 - A completed Reserve Request Form must accompany Reserve items.
 Printed forms are also available at the Library Services Desk.

 - Items must be given to a supervisor or librarian.

 - Reserve items may take up to 24 hours to process and will be processed in the order in which they are received.

 - Faculty members are encouraged to check processing status before telling students that items are on Reserve.